 6677 Pre-Trial Practice in Civil Cases (3) A. Robinson, Keenan, Z. Rainey Students are divided into simulated law firms and assigned roles that correspond to the pre-trial tasks lawyers routinely are called upon to perform in civil cases.
 The exercises begin with discovery, and students attend a Fed.R.Civ.P.26(f) meeting, dealing with required disclosures and other preliminary discovery matters.
 Students prepare discovery motions and responses, take and defend depositions, file dispositive motions, attend a pre-trial conference, and prepare a joint pre-trial memorandum.
 By the end of the course, each student will have simulated moving a case from the filing of a complaint to the eve of trial.
 Enrollment is limited.
 Open to LL.M. students.
-Limited enrollment by J.D. students with the written permission of the program director only.
-(Simulation)
+Limited enrollment by J.D. students with the written permission of the program director.
+(Simulation) (Skills/E)

-6678 Ethics in Adjudication and Settlement (3)

-Ethical issues that come into play once disputes have arisen and litigation has either commenced or been threatened.
+6678 Ethics in Adjudication and Settlement (3) Borchini, Schaller Ethical issues that come into play once disputes have arisen and litigation has either commenced or been threatened.
 The ethical rules that govern threats to sue and responses to such threats, and the rules that are important once litigation has commenced.
 Each class focuses on a hypothetical problem involving an ethical issue or set of issues.
 Each hypothetical scenario focuses on the lawyer's duty to the client and to the court through role playing.
 Enrollment is limited.
-Open only to LL.M. students.
-(Simulation)
+Open to LL.M. students.
+Limited enrollment by J.D. students with the written permission of the program director.
+(Simulation) (Skills/E)